lino-framework/welfare/docs/specs/ledger.rst

     >>> from lino.api.doctest import *
     >>> from lino.api import rt

-This document describes the new functionalities added between May and September 2015 as a project called "Nebenbuchhaltung Sozialhilfeausgaben" (:ticket:`143`).
+This document describes the functionalities for registering social aids expenses like client-related payments of social aid, including refunding or payment of certain costs.
+This is not a complete ledger, just a subledger.
+It was developed between May and September 2015 as ticket :ticket:`143` ("Nebenbuchhaltung Sozialhilfeausgaben").

 .. contents::
    :depth: 1